Category: PrefLetter

 The markets have closed and the February edition of PrefLetter is now being prepared.

-The February issue will be eMailed to clients and available for single-issue purchase with immediate delivery prior to the opening bell on Monday.
-I will write another post on the weekend advising when the new issue has been uploaded to the server … so watch this space carefully if you intend to order “Next Issue” or “Previous Issue”!
-Until then, the “Next Issue” is the January Issue.
+The February issue will be eMailed to clients and available for single-issue purchase with immediate delivery prior to the opening bell on Tuesday.
+Note that Monday is a holiday.
+I will write another post when the new issue has been uploaded to the server … so watch this space carefully if you intend to order “Next Issue” or “Previous Issue”!
+Until then, the “Next Issue” is the February issue.